 Chetan died aged 40 in May 2017 at LOROS Hospice, the couple’s son Bhagya was eight.

-Playing the LOROS Winter Draw helps LOROS continue to support people like Chetan and their families.
+Supporting LOROS through our raffles helps us to continue to support people like Chetan and their families.